 Want a hand?
 We have a course on OpenClassrooms specifically on that topic.

 So here you go, five tools you’ll be mastering as a web dev.
 But first, you need to get there.
-At OpenClassrooms you can become a front-end web developer and earn a recognized bachelor’s degree in just one year.
+At OpenClassrooms you can become a front-end web developer and earn a recognized bachelor-level diploma in just one year.
 On top of that, we’ll also provide you with a Job Guarantee: you’ll find a job within six months of graduating or we’ll give you your money back.

-And if you’re already a seasoned front-end web developer and are looking to expand your skills, we’ve just launched brand new degree programs in Ruby development, iOS or Android development and even in product management.
+And if you’re already a seasoned front-end web developer and are looking to expand your skills, we’ve just launched brand new diploma programs in Ruby development, iOS or Android development and even in product management.